Cleveland, Ohio HVAC Trade Schools & Certification

 Practice exams are available online.

-Technicians may obtain additional training and certifications from industry organizations, many of which also offer Section 608 testing and certification.
+Technicians may obtain additional training and certifications from industry organizations, many offering Section 608 testing and certification.
 These include but are not limited to:

 • Refrigeration Service Engineers Society (RSES): Their mission is to provide opportunities for enhanced technical competence by offering comprehensive, cutting-edge education and certification to the HVAC/R industry.